about

 Today, he pursues this quest for harmony between shapes, colors and materials on canvas.

-His mécanique & chromatique series explores a quasi-industrial precision, where geometric rigor and colorful logic are articulated in a controlled duality.
+His mécanique & chromatique series explores an almost industrial precision, where geometric rigor and colorful logic are articulated in a masterful duality.

-éclats is a more instinctive proposition, a field for experimenting with gesture, light, breath and space.
+A more instinctive proposition, a terrain for experimentation with gesture, light, breath and space, takes shape in the éclats series.

 With jardin bleu, he seeks to reconcile, through contrast, this ambivalence between organic freedom and graphic rigor.